Khalid Ahmad

 Khalid Ahmad, PP (5 June 1943 – 19 March 2013) was a Pakistani Urdu poet, playwright and columnist.
-Born in Lucknow, to Mohammad Mustafa Khan 'Maddah', a well-known writer & politician for the Indian National Congress.
+He was born in Lucknow, to Mohammad Mustafa Khan 'Maddah', a well-known writer and politician for the Indian National Congress.

 Family

 Khalid belonged to a learned family of academic and literary background.
 His father, known by his alias “Ahmaq Phaphoondvi”, spent most of his life in prison for writing against the British rule.
 His mother, Anwar Jahan Begum, was his father’s second wife and had seven children from her first marriage.
 Several of Khalid’s step-siblings, including Khadija Mastoor and Hajra Masroor, gained international recognition as authors.

 Early life

 Following the partition of British India in 1947, four-year-old Khalid, along with his mother and step-siblings, relocated to Pakistan.
 His father, however, chose not to migrate, as he was against the partition.
 Famous poet and writer Ahmad Nadeem Qasmi was their family's guardian and close friend.

 He completed his schooling and matriculation at Muslim Model High School in Lahore, in 1957.
 Afterward, he earned his bachelor's degree from Dyal Singh College.
 He then pursued a Master's degree in Physics from Government College Lahore and started working as an information officer at WAPDA, later he retired from the post of Deputy Controller.